t16ing/env2/README.md

 env2
 ===

+## Why env2?

 The collections for Linux Shell and Desktop Environment Repository.

-## Why env2?

-A dotfiles for tmux and zsh.

-Also provide install scripts, and bin files collection for linux shell and desktop.
+Including tmux and zsh dotfiles, also providing install scripts and bin for linux shell and desktop.

-## Dependency
+## Base Packages

 oh-my-zsh
 powerlevel10k